Tube Guitar Amp Overdrive

 An AC guitar signal voltage causes electrons to alternate their direction through a circuit.
 During the positive half of the signal swing the electrons will move one direction and during the negative half they reverse course and move the other direction.
 With a symmetric AC signal the electrons will move the same distance back and forth through the circuit so there is no real movement of electrons on average, in other words there is no direct current (DC) component to the signal.

 But an asymmetric AC signal voltage, where one lobe is larger than the other, will cause the movement of electrons more in one direction than the other which is a DC current.
 As an extreme example, if you completely clip off the positive lobe of an AC signal it becomes a pulsing DC signal--electrons move in a pulse in one direction.
-So asymmetric signal voltages have a DC component that will charge capacitors and cause voltage drops over resistors which can cause grid bias voltage shift.
+So asymmetric signal voltages have a DC component that will charge capacitors and cause voltage drops over resistors which can cause grid bias voltage excursion.

 Screen Current's Effect On Pentode and Beam Tetrode Power Tube Overdrive